istopwg/ippsample/DOCKER.md

    docker build -t ippsample .

-You now can run the container with a bash or later on with one of the compiled IPP sample binaries.
+You now can run the container with a bash terminal and go to the /root/ippsample folder manually.

    docker run -it ippsample bash

+You can also run one of the IPP binaries instead of the bash terminal.

 To start the IPP server:

-1. In the ippserver container run:
+1. Run the IPP server with all its arguments:

     docker run -it ippsample ippserver -M byMyself -l rightHere -m coolPrinter -n myHost -p 631 -s 72 -vvvv myPrintService